ojalaquellueva/gnrs/README.md

 ```

 2. Resolve the political division names.
 Assumes user data has already been loaded to table user_data in the GNRS database.
+This is the core GNRS script.

 ```
 $ ./gnrs.sh [-option1] [-option2] ...